itsakmak/envrio_databases/README.md

 **Version: 1.0.10**

-Defines all the methods that Create, Read, Update and Delete tables, rows, etc. from MySql database.
+Defines all the methods that Create, Read, Update and Delete tables, table rows, etc. from MySql database.
 It includes the folloing classes-methods:
 <br>
 <br>